The-Four-Lords/GoDot_Examples_and_CheatSheet/README.md

 AudioStreamPlayer2D | Plays audio that dampens with distance from screen center AudioStreamPlayer3D | Plays a sound effect with directed sound effects, dampens with distance if needed, generates effect of hearable position in space
 AnimationPlayer | An animation player is used for general purpose playback of Animation resources.
 It contains a dictionary of animations (referenced by name) and custom blend times between their transitions.
 Additionally, animations can be played and blended in different channels.
 Let change any element property value in time
+CanvasLayer | Canvas drawing layer.
+CanvasItem nodes that are direct or indirect children of a CanvasLayer will be drawn in that layer.
+The layer is a numeric index that defines the draw order.
+The default 2D scene renders with index 0, so a CanvasLayer with index -1 will be drawn below, and one with index 1 will be drawn above.
+This is very useful for HUDs (in layer 1+ or above), or backgrounds (in layer -1 or below)
+RayCast2D | To detect objects close the ray.
+A RayCast represents a line from its origin to its destination position, cast_to.
+It is used to query the 2D space in order to find the closest object along the path of the ray.
+RayCast2D can ignore some objects by adding them to the exception list via add_exception, by setting proper filtering with collision layers, or by filtering object types with type masks.
+RayCast2D can be configured to report collisions with Area2Ds (collide_with_areas) and/or PhysicsBody2Ds (collide_with_bodies).
+Only enabled raycasts will be able to query the space and report collisions.
+RayCast2D calculates intersection every physics frame (see Node), and the result is cached so it can be used later until the next frame.
+If multiple queries are required between physics frames (or during the same frame) use force_raycast_update after adjusting the raycast
+VisibilityNotifier2D | To know when go out the screen.
+The VisibilityNotifier2D is used to notify when its bounding rectangle enters the screen, is visible on the screen, or when it exits the screen
+Particles2D | 2D particle node used to create a variety of particle systems and effects.
+Particles2D features an emitter that generates some number of particles at a given rate.
+Use the process_material property to add a ParticlesMaterial to configure particle appearance and behavior.
+Alternatively, you can add a ShaderMaterial which will be applied to all particles

 ### 16.2.
 Classes
 Class | Description